Carnival Glass Antiques: Value of These Gorgeous Pieces

 Type of Item

-Manufacturers made everything from tiny figurines to huge serving sets out of carnival glass but in general, the more useful an item is in today's world, the more value it has.
+Manufacturers made everything from tiny figurines to huge serving sets out of carnival glass.
+But in general, the more useful an item is in today's world, the more value it has.
 Obviously, there are many exceptions when it comes to rare pieces, but things like vases, pitchers, bowls, and platters are highly valued.
-Additionally, items in a complete set, such as drink or berry serving sets, are among the most valuable.
+It's also handy to know that items in a complete set, such as drink or berry serving sets, are among the most valuable.

 Size